 Hospice care is appropriate for people who have life-limiting illnesses and are focused on comfort, rather than a cure.
 Village Hospice provides palliative care, including symptom and pain management, with interdisciplinary hospice teams providing case management, social work and chaplain support.
 If a patient experiences a health crisis, continuous 24-hour home care is available.

 Patients may receive care from Village Hospice in the place they call home – whether in a private residence or within an independent, assisted living or skilled nursing community.
 We provide care and support to patients in 10 counties throughout Missouri, as well as to residents at John Knox Village.
-If home isn’t the most comfortable option, Village House, located within the Village Care Center at John Knox Village, provides compassionate inpatient care and support to hospice patients and their families.
+If home isn’t the most comfortable option, Village House, located within the Village Care Center at John Knox Village, provides compassionate, contracted inpatient care and support to hospice patients and their families.

 Village Hospice care is available in Jackson, Clay, Platte, Cass, Ray, Lafayette, Johnson, Carroll, Saline and Pettis counties in Missouri.